anttiviljami/blog/content/posts/2020-04-24-the-consultants-are-going-crazy/index.md

 Somehow the team assign story points to each new story.
 Every story ends up getting a 3 story point estimate.

 The meeting ends at **17:00**.
 It was the last meeting scheduled for today.

-For the IT consultant, as official working hours are over, he finally gets to have some focused work time.
+The IT consultant finally gets his focused work time.

-At **20:48** later that evening, happy with his work, he submits a pull request, moves the JIRA task to be reviewed and tweets to his followers:
+At **21:15** that same evening, feeling happy with his work, he submits a pull request, moves a subtask to the review column, and shares his thoughts to his followers:

-> "Do we really even need an office? #remotelife #COVID19"
+> "Did we ever really need an office? #COVID19 #remotelife"